TransgenderQueen/Final-Major-Project/Development commentary/Development Commentary.md

 Not only did it save me a ton of time, but it gave me a better understanding of how to handle user input more intuitively.
 I had been thinking about this feature for a while but wasn't sure how to approach it—this video just laid it out in such a simple, clear manner.
 It was like a lightbulb moment.
 I was able to implement the solution right away, and it felt satisfying to see it all come together.
 Sometimes the right resource at the right time can make all the difference, and that video was one of those moments for me.
+Additonally I came across another issue wth this.
+When x-box controllers were plugged into Unreal Engine, there are chances that the character will constantly look down while also moving to the left.
+Ultimaltly not an issue for players as it only effects the editor not the final build.

 Crafting System Video:
 Then, I came across another video that was all about building crafting systems in games, which was pretty eye-opening.
 I was already thinking about how I wanted crafting to work in my game, but this video showed me some interesting techniques and design patterns that I hadn’t considered.
 Even though I didn’t end up using the exact system they were showing, it gave me tons of new ideas about how to approach it.

 What was cool about it was that it got me thinking beyond the basic crafting mechanic.
 I started brainstorming ways to make the system feel more dynamic—things like adding more layers of customization, different materials, or ways to integrate crafting into the larger game world.
 The video gave me the tools to think about crafting not just as a standalone feature, but as something that could add depth to the overall experience.

 Ultimately, I didn’t implement the system as shown in the video, but it helped shape how I designed my approach.
 Sometimes, it’s not about directly using the ideas you see but rather using them as inspiration to spark your own unique solutions.
 And that’s exactly what this video did for me—it expanded my thinking and helped me refine my own vision for the crafting system.

 ---

 ## Implementation

 ### Process
 For my project, I needed to create a system that allowed me to reroll for weapons stats.
 This meant that I needed to call only a certain part of the system that created the stats while ignoring the system that allowed the rarity of the weapons and weapon type.